betheducky/portfolio-projects/README.md

 # portfolio-projects
-Here are the recent projects I've been working on.
+Here are my completed and in-progress projects.
 Each project link below takes you to its own repository to view the source code.

 ## browser-based applications